-- · What is the impact of what they did to you? - What is the impact of what they did to others who were there? (i.e. children even if not in the same room) - · What is the impact on the person who did this to you? - What is the impact of the relationship from what they did to you?
+- What is the impact of what they did to you? - What is the impact of what they did to others who were there? (i.e. children even if not in the same room) - What is the impact on the person who did this to you? - What is the impact on the relationship of what they did to you?